ghengeveld/react-redux-styleguide/README.md

   };
 }
 ```

+Action creators are functions which return an action object.
+An action object contains a type and optionally a payload
+and metadata.
+Action objects should follow the [Flux Standard Action] schema.

 We could also use the createAction helper of redux-actions, but other than enforcing FSA it doesn't do much here in
 terms of reducing boilerplate.
 In fact createAction is less readable and doesn't let us easily export named functions